Here are all of the ways of how to get from Greece to Turkey & of course, on traveling from Turkey To Greece.

 - La Bella Hotel is located within 1 kilometer of Istiklal Street and 1.5 kilometers of Taksim Square in the center of Istanbul; It features units with a seating and dining area.
 The property offers a paid airport shuttle service.

-- Antique Hostel is located in a very central area of Istanbul, in the historic Sultanahmet district.
+- Antique Hostel is located in the historic Sultanahmet district’s central area of Istanbul.
 Antique Hostel is only a few steps from Blue Mosque, Hagia Sophia, and Topkapi Palace and has a rooftop restaurant with sea views.
 The hostel offers both private and shared facilities.

 Mid-Range Places To Stay In Istanbul

 - Albatros Hagia Sophia Hotel is in the center of Sultanahmet, enjoying stunning views of the sea and the area.
 The hotel is just 350 m from Grand Bazaar and 500 m from Blue Mosque.
 Sultanahmet Tram Stop is 300 m away.
-Ataturk Airport is 17 km from the hotel.
+The airport is 17 km from the hotel.

 - Constantinopoli Hotel is located in the district of Fatih, in Istanbul.
 It’s only 10 minutes walking distance to the historical site of Sultanahmet Square and steps from Cemberlitas Tram Station.
 Check more details here.